What to Bring:

 - One page of outline notes (It has to fit on one page…how much of both sides of the page you fill is up to you.
 Teeny-tiny font is perfectly acceptable.)

 - Pledges: Because the event is a fundraiser for YMCA Literacy Services, writers are expected to poll their friends, families and co-workers for pledges to support adult literacy initiatives in Huntsville.
-While there is no minimum amount required, our annual goal is $36,000, which is approximately $900 per writer.
-New for 2017: All writers that raise over $500 are eligible to win fundraising prizes and the top 15 fundraisers – who raise $1000 and over – earn a guaranteed reserved spot in the next year’s Muskoka Novel Marathon (eg. if only 13 people raise over $1000, there will be only 13 guaranteed spots.
-If 17 people raise over $1000 it will be the top 15 who will be guaranteed spots).
-Top fundraisers can defer their spot for a maximum of one year.
+All writers who raise are eligible to win fundraising prizes and those who raise $1,000 or more earn a guaranteed reserved spot in the next year’s Muskoka Novel Marathon.
+Top fundraisers can defer their spot for a maximum of one year (unlike spots deferred for reasons of Covid, which we will hold indefinitely.)

 What You Might Also Want to Bring: